kreshuklab/plant-seg/README.md

 conda create -n plant-seg -c lcerrone -c abailoni -c cpape -c awolny -c conda-forge cudatoolkit=<YOU_CUDA_VERSION> plantseg

 ```

+* PlantSeg is under active development so it may happen that the models/configuration files saved in `~/.plantseg_modes`
+are outdated.
+In case of errors related to loading the configuration file, please close the PlantSeg app,
+remove `~/.plantseg_models` directory and try again.

 ## Citation
 ```